 How to Exfoliate

-Exfoliation is easy to incorporate into your skin care routine!
-Here’s how we like to make sure we’re getting the job done!
+Exfoliation is easy to incorporate into your skin care routine.
+Here’s how to add it to your regimen:

 When to Exfoliate